-In conclusion, it is evident that a process validation lifecycle approach with its use of statistics is applicable to ECP validation.
-The risk and knowledge management methodology helps us understand our process (e.g., ECP), the products of the process (e.g., a clean surface), our variables, and ultimately gives us the confidence during commercial production.
-Finally, utilization of statistics and statistical process controls are essential to effective and efficient ECP post-performance qualification monitoring programs.
+A process validation lifecycle approach using statistics applies to ECP validation.
+The risk management and knowledge management methodologies help us understand our process (e.g., ECP), the products of the process (e.g., a clean surface), and our variables, ultimately giving us confidence during commercial production.
+Statistics and statistical process controls are essential to effective and efficient ECP post-performance qualification monitoring programs.

-The dashboard provides a direct line to tasks, inventory, and work in progress as well as the validation calendar, validation projects, validation metrics reports, and a 360-degree view of systems and assets by site.
-It provides an indispensable tool for Quality Councils, the use of which have been recently recommended by the FDA.
+The dashboard provides a direct line to tasks, inventory, and work in progress, as well as the validation calendar, validation projects, validation metrics reports, and a 360-degree view of systems and assets by the site.
+It provides an indispensable tool for quality councils, which the FDA recommends.
 In addition, it provides prompt responses during vendor and regulatory audits, projecting continued compliance and data integrity.
 Learn more about the benefits of automated cleaning validation software from ValGenesis.

-[i] Guidance for Industry Process Validation: General Principles and Practices, U.S. Food and Drug Administration: January 2011 www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/ucm070336.pdf
+(1) Guidance for Industry Process Validation: General Principles and Practices, U.S. Food and Drug Administration: January 2011 www.fda.gov/downloads/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/ucm070336.pdf

 Industry Expert Igor Gorsky has been a pharmaceutical industry professional for over 30 years.
 He held multiple positions with increasing responsibility at Alpharma, Wyeth and Shire.
 He worked in Production, Quality Assurance, Technical Services and Validation including an Associate Director of Global Pharmaceutical Technology at Shire Pharmaceuticals.
 He is currently holding a position of Senior Consultant at ConcordiaValsource, LLC.
 His over the years accomplishments include validation of all of the aspects of pharmaceutical and biotechnology production and quality management, technical support of multi-billion dollar drug product lines and introduction of new products onto the market.
 He had published articles and white papers in pharmaceutical professional magazines and textbooks.
 In addition he had been a presenter at Interphex.
 He is also very active with PDA participating in several Task force groups authoring PDA Technical Reports 29 (Points to Consider for Cleaning Validation) and 60 (Process Validation).
 He is leading PDA Water Interest Group.
 He holds a BS degree in Mechanical and Electrical Engineering Technology from Rochester Institute of Technology.